 As with most holidays, New Orleans observes Easter in its own special way.
 Those who practice the Catholic faith recognize Easter as the end of Lent; many others consider the holiday a marker of the transition into spring.
-Easter presents opportunities both religious and secular to enjoy the holiday.
+Easter presents opportunities both the religious and secular to enjoy the holiday.
+This year, Easter falls on Sunday, April 21.
+We’ve complied a list of some of our favorite ways to celebrate Easter here in New Orleans, from parades and costume contests to cakes and more.

 Food for Thought